egovernment/egovernment.github.io/documentation/tutorial.markdown

 Section's specification:

-1. Section should display following fields: `representative/firstName`, `representative/lastName`, `representative/email`, `representative/idNumber` (in this order).
+1. Section should display following fields (of the representative): `firstName`, `lastName`, `email`, `idNumber` (in this order).
 2. Section's controller should be under this url: `representative-details`.
 3. Section should have label: "Representative details".
 4. Section should be the first section displayed in the forms.
+5. Section should have legend: "The data of the contact person".

-`representative/idNumber` field requirements:
+`representative.idNumber` field requirements:

 1. It should be string type (no new lines).
 2. Label: "Identification number".